-Where requested, clients are provided with proxy voting records.
-In addition, Walter Scott discloses proxy voting records on the firm's website.
+Where requested, clients are provided with proxy voting records and related commentary.
+In addition, Walter Scott discloses proxy voting records, together with a summary of votes that were not in line with management recommendation and voting-related engagement, on the firm's website (www.walterscott.com).